f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab6.rst

 ..
 NOTE::  Leave all other fields using the default values.

 **Navigation:** Click Request Checks Tab.

+..
+NOTE::  We will leave the default methods.
+This allows you to restrict methods used to access the Web Server

 +------------------+--------------+
 | **File Types**   | Select All   |